 Applicants must be graduates of Lewis and Clark High School, Spokane, WA who participated in track and field programs.
 Preference shall be given to students with financial need.
 Preference may also be given to students planning to attend the University of Washington.
 High school grade point average for all recipients shall be at least that required to attend the University of Washington.
 Candidates should also demonstrate good personal character.The application for this scholarship is available December 3-March 1.
+(Will be available for 2014-2015 school year)

 Applicants must be graduating seniors of University High School who have participated in the music programs.
 Applicants must have maintained a 3.0 grade point average or higher and be recommended by the University High School music/band teacher.